xdenj/MeltdownChance/README.md

 Mod that allows users of [FacilityMeltdown](https://thunderstore.io/c/lethal-company/p/loaforc/FacilityMeltdown/) to set a percentage change of a meltdown happening

-- set value between 0 and 100 in the mod's config (chance is based on the host's configured chance)
+- set value between 0 and 100 in the mod's config (only the hosting player's configured chance is taken into account)
+- select if you want a message to popup when you pick up the apparatus

 > ## **ℹ️ INFO**